-Water.org has segmented the market and successfully demonstrated that in certain circumstances poor people can move from being beneficiaries to customers.
-Water.org has implemented two main programs: the WaterCredit program and the Direct Impact program.
-The WaterCredit program targets households with an income of $2-5 a day.
-Water.org underwrites the start-up costs incurred by microfinance institutions (MFIs) developing water and sanitation loan products, including loans for network connections (to public or private utilities), rainwater harvesting tanks, pit latrines, bio-gas toilets, etc. The average loan size is approximately $137USD and rate of repayment has averaged 97 percent since 2003.
-To date, this model has reached households with the ability and willingness to pay for access to safe drinking water and improved sanitation approximately four times faster than a direct impact approach.
+Water.org has successfully demonstrated that poor people can move from being beneficiaries to customers with the WaterCredit programme, which targets households with an income of $1.75 to $6 a day.
+Water.org underwrites the start-up costs incurred by microfinance institutions (MFIs) developing water and sanitation loan products, including loans for network connections (to utilities), rainwater harvesting tanks, pit latrines, bio-gas toilets, etc. Water.org also provides technical assistance to MFIs and small banks to start water and sanitation loan programmes.
+The average loan size is approximately $325 and rate of repayment has averaged 99% since 2003.